OSGeo/OSGeoLive-doc/doc/overview/R_overview.rst

 @QUICKSTART_R@

 .. presentation-note
-    R provides a command line interface to powerful statistical computing and graphics algorithms and excels at analyzing geographic data sets.
+    R provides a command line interface to powerful statistical computing and graphics algorithms and excels at analyzing spatial data sets.